supafull/magnetic/README.md

 ## Bugs and missing features

-The `supaplus` chart that installs `supabase` is very new and hasn't been fully tested or battle-hardened, so expect many rough edges.
+The `supabase` chart is very new and hasn't been fully tested or battle-hardened, so expect many rough edges.

 The original `ra-supabase` has lots of areas that appear to be bugs (because it was a copy/paste of the non-`supabase` version?) but only those that directly required fixing for basic `electric` support were fixed.